Man who invented the hamburger was smart; Man who invented the cheeseburger was a genius.Matthew McConaughey

 The invention of the hamburger has been claimed by so many that there’s only one real origin.
 Hamburg, Germany.
 No matter who says they invented the hamburger, no one can deny that it was the second-largest city in Germany that was its namesake.
 While not all types of ‘burgers’ resemble the meat that came out of Hamburg, they all have the roots of their preparation in this noble city.

-Hamburgers have come to be a symbol of all that is right in the world in the modern day.
-Barbecue’s where families gather, surprise rewards by your boss, a quick bite to eat on your lunch break or the first date shared with a new potential partner.
+Hamburgers have come to be a symbol of all that is right in the world in the modern-day.
+Barbecue’s where families gather, surprise rewards by your boss, a quick bite to eat on your lunch break, or the first date shared with a new potential partner.
 All of these things can, and often do, include the hamburger in any one of a million of its potential preparations.

-Burgers no longer are made from just beef either, these days you can find Turkey Burgers, Buffalo Burgers, Chicken Burgers, Emu Burgers, any of a million forms of meat all ground down and compacted into this most recognizable form, the ‘hamburger’.
+Burgers no longer are made from just beef either, these days you can find Turkey Burgers, Buffalo Burgers, Chicken Burgers, Emu Burgers, any of a million forms of meat all ground down and compacted into this most recognizable form, the ‘hamburger.’
 Who would have thought that such a simple meal could come to represent so many things?

-How To Celebrate Hamburger Day
+How to celebrate Hamburger Day

 No, Red Robin?
-The best burgers are usually found at Ma and Pop shops, those little one-off burger stands that can be found around most small towns, it just so happens they have the best fries and milkshakes as well!
+The best burgers are usually found at Ma and Pop shops; those little one-off burger stands that can be found around most small towns, it just so happens they have the best fries and milkshakes as well!
 Of course, if you’re daring and handy with a grill, we suggest making up your own blend of hamburger spices and having a good old fashioned cookout!